twistedpair/lustforge.com/content/post/2026-01-28-claude-code-custom-spinner-verbs.md

     "mode": "replace",
     "verbs": [
       "WTFing",
-      "Hallucinating"
+      "Hallucinating",
       "Cursing",
-      "Conflating",
+      "Bankrupting"
     ]
   }
 }
 ```

-With this configuration, Claude Code will only cycle through your custom verbs, showing messages like "Hacking...", "Compiling...", etc.
+With this configuration, Claude Code will only cycle through your custom verbs, showing messages like "WTFing...", "Cursing...", etc.

 ### Append Mode